solana-labs/solana/book/src/implemented-proposals/repair-service.md

 Validators should try to send orphan requests to validators who have marked that orphan as completed in their EpochSlots.
 If no such validators exist, then randomly select a validator in a stake-weighted fashion.

-3. Heaviest Fork Repair:

-Periodically validators should check the `heaviest_cache` of all its neighbors and repair some `N` number of any of those slots that it's missing based on stake weight.

 ## Repair Response Protocol